coreinfrastructure/best-practices-badge/doc/security.md

 ## Structured Assurance Case Metamodel (SACM) Graphical Notation

-This assurance case uses a subset of the
-[Object Management Group (OMG) Structured Assurance Case Metamodel (SACM)](Structured Assurance Case Metamodel (SACM)) graphical notation.
+Some figures of this assurance case uses a subset of the [Object Management Group (OMG) Structured Assurance Case Metamodel (SACM)](Structured Assurance Case Metamodel (SACM)) graphical notation.
 The OMG specification, which is publicly available, defines SACM in detail.